HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 4-11

-Blue-eyed grass is a great choice for adding color and texture to a wildflower garden or naturalized area.
+Blue-eyed grass is a great choice for adding color and texture to a wildflower garden.
+It is also nice for naturalized areas.

 15. Blue Primrose